plate0/platezero/frontend/ocr/README.md

 ```
 You can use `--dev` to test on dev first.

-9. Delete the file from s3
+9. Archive the file from s3
 ```
 s3cmd mv 's3://com-platezero-recipes/USER_ID/name' "s3://com-platezero-recipe-archive/$(uuid)"
 ```